 In most circumstances local authority approval for a part-time timetable will not be required as schools, consistent with the philosophy of Curriculum for Excellence and GIRFEC, are responsible for meeting individual pupils' learning and wellbeing needs.

-The timescale of a part-time timetable should be kept to the absolute minimum amount of time and where one has been in place beyond a period of 4 weeks, review should be undertaken at the ITM in consultation with your link educational psychologist to discuss key next steps in increasing attendance, participation, and engagement in education.
+As outlined above, however, it is important that headteachers link where appropriate, with QIOs, Educational Psychologists, Social Workers, and lead professionals prior to the approval of arrangements.
+The timescale of a part-time timetable should be kept to the absolute minimum amount of time and where one has been in place beyond a period of two terms, contact should be made with your link educational psychologist to discuss key next steps in increasing attendance, participation, and engagement in education.